mindset-dojo/mindset-dojo.github.io/CONTRIBUTING.md

 ## 🙏 A Note on Spirit

-Whether you're fixing a typo or offering a full pattern, thank you for engaging with **presence**. *Your practice matters.*
+Whether you're fixing a typo or offering a comprehensive refactor, thank you for engaging with **presence**. *Your practice matters.*

 ---